Fridays 3PM – 4PM

 Take One: your weekly guide to what’s happening on Sydney’s live music scene.
 Taking a cross section of the Eastside sound and tells you where you can find them performing LIVE at a venue near you.
 Want to know more?
 Tune in for interviews with everyone from the artists themselves to those working behind the scenes to help bring Sydney’s live music scene to life.
-Previous guests include Julian Curwin (Tango Saloon, Mango Saloon, Romeo Records), Emily Wurramara, Ellen Kirkwood (Fat Yahoozah, Mister Ott, On the Stoop, Sirens Big Band) and most recently Sarah McKenzie (Impulse!
+Previous guests include Julian Curwin (Tango Saloon, Mango Saloon, Romeo Records), Emily Wurramara, Ellen Kirkwood (Fat Yahoozah, Mister Ott, On the Stoop, Sirens Big Band) and Sarah McKenzie (Impulse!
 Records).